-- The HALN is delivered by the Innovation Unit and supported by the Health Foundation.
+- The HALN launched in early 2021 and is delivered by the Innovation Unit and funded by the Health Foundation.

 What is an anchor institution?